 Gains or Losses on Settlements or Curtailment - Where under the scheme rules the employees have the option to retire early or transfer out of the scheme, the resulting settlements and curtailments are allowed for in the normal demographic assumptions made by the actuary and any gains and losses arising are actuarial gains and losses.
 Losses arising on a settlement or curtailment not allowed for in the actuarial assumptions are measured at the date on which the employer becomes demonstrably committed to the transaction and recognised in the profit and loss account covering that date.
-Gains arising on a settlement or curtailment not allowed for in the actuarial assumptions are measured at the date on which all parties whose consent is required are irrevocably committed to the transaction and recognised in the profit and loss account covering that date.
+Gains arising on a settlement or curtailment not allowed for in the actuarial assumption and recognised in the profit and loss account covering that date.
+Gains arising on a settlement or curtailment not allowed for in the transaction and recognised in the profit is required are irrevocably committed to the transaction and recognised in the profit and loss account covering that date.